AmiBlitz/AmiBlitz3/README.md

 # AmiBlitz3
 What we have got here is the complete package of AmiBlitz3 - a BASIC-compiler for 68k-amiga.

-## Requirements are:
+## Requirements for IDE are:
-- 35megs of harddisc space
+- 35 MB of harddisc space
-- 10megs of RAM to do things, _16megs of RAM to do serious development_
+- 8 MB RAM to do things, _12 MB RAM to do serious development_
-- Kickstart 2.04
-- 68020 (not tested below)
+- MC 68020 processor
-- FPU ... but only when building FPU-optimized executables :-)
+- Workbench 2.1 (or, Workbench 2.04 with locale.library)

 ## Installation:
 To get started with AB3, just download the [current release](https://github.com/AmiBlitz/AmiBlitz3/releases/tag/v3.7.4) and extract it somewhere on your harddisk.